-designed to protect the integrity of the product and the health and safety of in the immediate area. dures for transportation and shipping of the cellular therapy product shall be ned to protect the integrity of the product and the health and safety of individuals immediate area. rimary cellular therapy product container shall be placed in a secondary container sealed to prevent leakage.
+CM10: CELLULAR THERAPY PRODUCT TRANSPORTATION AND SHIPPING Procedures for transportation and shipping of the cellular therapy product shall be CM10.1 designed to protect the integrity of the product and the health and safety of individuals in the immediate area.
+CM10.2 The primary cellular therapy product container shall be placed in a secondary container that is sealed to prevent leakage.
 CM10.3 The cellular therapy product shall be transported and/or shipped to the Processing Facility in a validated container at a temperature defined in a Standard Operating Procedure.
-CM 10.3.1 Cellular therapy products that are transported and/or shipped from the collection site to the Processing Facility shall be transported and/or shipped in an outer container made of material adequate to withstand leakage of contents, impact shocks, pressure changes, temperature changes, puncture, and other conditions incident to ordinary handling.
-CM 10.3.2 If the intended recipient has received high-dose therapy, the cellular therapy product shall be transported.
-CM10.4 accor cellular therapy product shall be transported and/or shipped with required npanying records as defined in the transportation and shipping procedure and in liance with CM7.4.4 and CM7.4.5.
-CM10.5 0.5 There shall be a record of the date and time of cellular therapy product distributior
+CM10.3.1 Cellular therapy products that are transported and/or shipped from the collection site to the Processing Facility shall be transported and/or shipped in an outer container made of material adequate to withstand leakage of contents, impact shocks, pressure changes, temperature changes, puncture, and other conditions incident to ordinary handling.
+CM10.3.2 If the intended recipient has received high-dose therapy, the cellular therapy product shall be transported.
+CM10.4 The cellular therapy product shall be transported and/or shipped with required accompanying records as defined in the transportation and shipping procedure and in compliance with CM7.4.4 and CM7.4.5.
+CM10.5 There shall be a record of the date and time of cellular therapy product distribution.
+CM11: RECORDS CM11.1 The Marrow Collection Facility shall comply with B10 if it operates independently of a Clinical Program.

-CM11: RECORDS

-CM11.1 The Marrow Collection Facility shall comply with B10 if it operates independently of a Clinical Program.

 CM12.1 Where cellular therapy products are distributed directly from the Marrow Collection Facility to the Clinical Program for administration or subsequent processing, the Standards related to labeling, documentation, distribution, transportation, and recordkeeping in Sections D7, D10, D11, D13, and the Appendices apply.
-This page intentionally left blank.